 I started the walk at the Darby Arms.
 From here nearly 3 miles of attractive woodland walking was punctuated by the impressive Witherslack Hall.
 After a short sharp climb the broad limestone ridge and summit of Whitbarrow was a delight.
 It is unique in the Lake District and would be impressive in the nearby limestone Dales.
 I thoroughly enjoyed it.

-Give yourself time on the ridge, there is nothing to compare to this summit ridge in the Lake District
+Leave yourself plenty of time on the ridge.
+There is nothing to compare to this summit ridge in the Lake District

 Your email address will not be published.
 Required fields are marked *